Welcome, I’m so glad you’re here!

 My name is Mary.
 For 28 years I’ve been leading people to get out of debt and into the joys of living below their means—saving time and money every day.
 It’s my passion.
 But things were not always that way.

 I never aspired to become an author, blogger, or personal finance coach.
-It’s more like I fell through the back door.
+It’s more like I fell into work through the back door.